RESEARCH STARTER

 Beckham’s arrival did not immediately pay off in the standings as the team had just 8 wins, 9 ties, and 13 losses in 2008.
 However, the Galaxy tuned things around in 2009, advancing to the MLS Cup Final before losing to Real Salt Lake in penalty kicks.
 In 2010, LA posted the best record in MLS and topped that off by winning back-to-back championships in 2011 and 2012.
 The Galaxy would go on to win a record fifth MLS Cup in 2014.

 The team nearly missed the playoffs in 2022, finishing eighth.
 They finished fourth in the Western Conference.
 The Galaxy faced a scandal in 2023 when team president Chris Klein was suspended because of undisclosed payments to Cristian Pavon, who signed with the team in 2019.
-The 2023 season also started off badly.
+The 2023 season also started badly.
 The team lost the first seven games.
-ESPN ranked the Galaxy 29 out of 29 in its MLS power rankings.
+ESPN ranked the Galaxy 29th out of 29 in its MLS power rankings.
 That year, the team also severed its ties to Klein.
+Despite the many changes, the 2024 season proved to be a turning point for the Galaxy.
+During the regular season, they finished with a 19-8-7 record and advanced to the playoffs, where they went on to win the MLS Cup by defeating the New York Red Bulls.
+It was the team's sixth cup.

 Notable players